protyposis/MediaPlayer-Extended/README.md

 is the equivalent of Android's `VideoView`.

 To migrate from the Android default classes to this library, just replace the imports in your Java headers.
-If there are any methods missing, fill free to open an issue on the issue tracker or submit a pull request.
+If there are any methods missing, feel free to open an issue on the issue tracker or submit a pull request.

 ### API ###